sasho2k/sasho2k/README.md

 ## A Few Quotes
 > `“Before software can be reusable it first has to be usable.” – Ralph Johnson`
 >
-> `Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.`
+> `"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand." - Martin Fowler`
 >
 > `“Java is to JavaScript what car is to carpet.” – Chris Heilmann`